Calvin and Hobbes by Bill Watterson for July 17, 2009

 51. Missing large

-saturntv almost 15 years ago
+saturntv over 15 years ago

 I don’t recall having a problem with this as a kid.
 My parents must have done something right, though.
 By the time I was 11 years old, I was a health nut.
 I recall making my mom buy spinach and peas.